Septemvri–Dobrinishte narrow-gauge line: Velingrad–Yakoruda

 This is the hardest section of Septemvri–Dobrinishte railway.
 It is 45 km long and all four spirals, 25 remaining tunnels and the highest railway station on the Balkans are here.
 Beginning from Velingrad, through Velingrad south stop, the line starts to climb along the right side of river Ablanitsa, heading Ostrets stop and station Cvetino.
 A few kilometers after Cvetino, the route turns to the right through the valley of the small river Lyuta reka, reaching the former station, now minor stop Sveta Petka.

-Here the route starts climbing 224 m in 9.8 km distance to station Avramovo, which is the highest railway station on the Balkans at 1267 m above sea level.
+There the route enters the Avramovo Saddle between the Rhodope Mountains and Rila and starts climbing 224 m in 9.8 km distance to station Avramovo, which is the highest railway station on the Balkans at 1267 m above sea level.
 Just after Tunnel Nr 16, the track passes a stone arch bridge over the river and begins its four-level way on the north side of the valley through 16 tunnels, two spirals and one 180° turn.
 The line passes under itself two times in tunnels Nr 18 and 24.
 In this section, the train changes its traveling direction 6 times.
 The average incline is 30 ‰.
 The climbing ends at station Avramovo just after tunnel Nr 32, which is the longest one – 315 m.

 This highest point is followed by steep and long descent in the valley of river Dreshtenets.
 After the Smolevo stop, the line turns at the third spiral, passing under itself in tunnel Nr 34.
 Just after the spiral, the route overpasses the river and the road on a stone arch viaduct, followed by the fourth spiral around a natural hill, where is the last tunnel Nr 35.
 Reaching Cherna Mesta stop, the track continues to Yakoruda through the valley of river Mesta.
 Since 2020 there is a new stop Yakoruda mineral baths.

 Sveta Petka and Cherna Mesta are former stations, which have had passing loops and sidings.
 Between Sveta Petka and Avramovo there is also a closed stop for the nearby village Pashovo.